NandeeshPuri/MLModelEvaluationDashboard/README.md

 4. Performance Evaluation
 Models are evaluated using:

-Accuracy
+- Accuracy

-Precision
+- Precision

-Recall
+- Recall

-F1-score
+- F1-score

-R² Score (where applicable)
+- R² Score (where applicable)

 5. Dashboard Visualization
 The dashboard presents:

--Metric comparison (before vs. after tuning) -Confusion matrices
+- Metric comparison (before vs. after tuning)
+- Confusion matrices
--Feature importance (for applicable models)
+- Feature importance (for applicable models)

 🤝 Contributing
--Fork the repository
+- Fork the repository
--Create your branch: git checkout -b feature/amazing-feature -Commit your changes: git commit -m 'Add amazing feature' -Push to the branch: git push origin feature/amazing-feature -Open a Pull Request
+- Create your branch: git checkout -b feature/amazing-feature
+- Commit your changes: git commit -m 'Add amazing feature'
+- Push to the branch: git push origin feature/amazing-feature
+- Open a Pull Request

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.